vippsas/vipps-login-api/vipps-login-api-faq.md

 [FAQ: Common errors](https://vippsas.github.io/vipps-developer-docs/docs/vipps-developers/faqs/common-errors-faq)
 for more questions.

-### Why do I get `The client or its related sale unit or merchant does not exist or is not active`?
+### Why do I get `The client or its related sales unit or merchant does not exist or is not active`?

 This means that the API credentials are for a MSN (Merchant Serial Number) that does not exist, or is not active.
 This can happen if the organization number